KnowageLabs/Knowage-Documentation/functionalities-guide/news-management/index.rst

 How the end user can read the news
 ------------------------------------

-When some news are added, the **news icon** reports the presence of recent news thanks to a red spot symbol that highlights also the number of latest news.
+When some news are added, the **news icon** reports the presence of recent news thanks to a red spot symbol that highlights also the number of latest unread news.

 .. figure:: media/image04.png